j-lepard/LHL-Statistics/README.md

    5. "Update" functions to insert data into DB.
    6. "Read" select query for use in hypothesis testing.
 6. Joins - create PK and FK in vancouver_bikes database
-7. Feature Engineering - remediate data elements for use in model
+7. SQL View - Feature Engineering - remediate data elements for use in model (example: price $$ -> 2)

 > Details: [03.joining_data.ipynb](notebooks%2F03.joining_data.ipynb)
 >